anglowave/pumpfun-monitor/README.md

 # Pump.fun Token Monitor

-A TypeScript application that monitors Pump.fun's NATS WebSocket for new token creation events and sends Discord alerts when tokens match keywords related to Zcash, zero-knowledge proofs, and privacy coins.
+A TypeScript application that monitors Pump.fun's NATS WebSocket for new token creation events and sends Discord alerts when tokens match your configured keywords.

 ## Features

-- 🔌 NATS WebSocket connection to `wss://prod-advanced.nats.realtime.pump.fun/`
+- 🔌 NATS WebSocket connection to Pump.fun's real-time feed
 - 📊 Monitors `advancedNewCoinCreated` events
 - 🔍 Keyword matching from text file (case-insensitive)
 - 📢 Discord webhook notifications with token information
 - 🔄 Automatic reconnection on disconnect
 - 📝 Hot-reload of keywords file (no restart needed)
-- 🎯 Special handling for standalone "Z" ticker/name

 ## Setup